Configure an IMAP connection using the ImapCon R6 class.

 ImapCon$search_older_than(): To be able to use this functionality, the server must support the WITHIN capability.
 You can check it by running ImapCon$list_server_capabilities().

-ImapCon$search_string(): Using where = "TEXT", may produce unexpected results since it will perform the search on raw data, i.e. the searched expression may be truncated by special formating characters such as \r\n for example.
+ImapCon$search_string(): Using where = "TEXT", may produce unexpected results since it will perform the search on raw data, i.e. the searched expression may be truncated by special formatting characters such as \r\n for example.
 It is recommended to perform this type of search using where = "BODY", instead of "TEXT" (Heinlein, P. and Hartleben, P. (2008)).

 ImapCon$esearch_count(): This operation depends on the ESEARCH extension.